Stable cuts, NAC-colourings and flexible realisations of graphs: Introduction

 Our first main result is an affirmative answer to this conjecture.

 \begin{theorem} A minimally $2$-rigid graph on at least two vertices has a NAC-colouring if and only if it is not a $2$-tree. \end{theorem}

 Our proof of \Cref{thm:nac} relies on the notion of stable cuts.
-A \emph{stable cut} of a graph $G$ is a set of pairwise nonadjacent vertices $X$ such that $G-X$ is disconnected.
+A \emph{stable cut} of a graph $G$ is a set of pairwise non-adjacent vertices $X$ such that $G-X$ is disconnected.
 It was already observed in \cite{GLS2019} that if $G$ has a stable cut, then it admits a NAC-colouring.
-On the other hand, Le and Pfender \cite{LePf} characterised the class $\noStableCutThree$ of graphs $G$ with $2|V(G)|-3$ edges and no stable cuts (\Cref{thm:stableCutMinusThree} below).\footnote{A significant gap in \cite{LePf} was recently discovered and fixed by Rauch and Rautenbach \cite{rauch_2024}.} Since minimally $2$-rigid graphs satisfy this edge count, the proof of \Cref{thm:nac} reduces to verifying that, apart from $2$-trees, every graph in~$\noStableCutThree$ admits a NAC-colouring.
+On the other hand, Le and Pfender \cite{LePf} characterised the class $\noStableCutThree$ of graphs $G$ with $2|V(G)|-3$ edges and no stable cuts (\Cref{thm:stableCutMinusThree} below; we note that a significant gap in \cite{LePf} was recently discovered and fixed by Rauch and Rautenbach \cite{rauch_2024}).
+Since minimally $2$-rigid graphs satisfy this edge count, the proof of \Cref{thm:nac} reduces to verifying that, except for $2$-trees, every graph in~$\noStableCutThree$ admits a NAC-colouring.

 We further explore the relationship between stable cuts and rigidity by showing that every $2$-flexible graph has a stable cut.
 More precisely, we show that every $2$-connected $2$-flexible graph $G$ has a stable cut that avoids any given vertex (\Cref{prop:flexibleHasStableSeparator}).
 This strengthens a result of Chen and Yu \cite{ChenYu}, who proved the analogous statement for $2$-connected graphs $G$ with at most $2|V(G)|-4$ edges.
+We also give an alternative proof of the fact that $2$-flexible graphs have a stable cut by showing a precise correspondence between stable cuts and \emph{NAP-colourings}, a variant of NAC-colourings related to the existence of quasi-injective flexible realisations on the sphere (\Cref{lem:NAPiffStableCut}).

 As the second main thread of the paper, we investigate the number of NAC-colourings.
 Just as the existence of a NAC-colouring characterises the existence of a flexible quasi-injective realisation in the plane, the number of NAC-colourings provides a lower bound for the number of distinct motions arising from such realisations.
 See \Cref{prop:motionbound} for a precise statement.